 In order to create, in order to do, students must be engaged in their education.
 And engagement has for years been linked to greater academic success like increased test scores and greater academic achievements.

 2. Hands-on gives students practice.

-Beyond simply leading to better engagement, hands-on learning allows students to practice the skills that they have already learned.
+Beyond simply leading to better engagement, hands-on learning allows students to practice the skills that they've already learned.
 As anyone who has ever learned a skill or learned information can attest to, the more practice you get, the better you will be at that skill, and the better you will be able to retain the information.

-We can, for example, see this in action in many science classes around the country, which pair traditional study (lecture, discussion, reading) with active learning concepts in lab sessions.
+We can see this in action in many science classes around the country, which pair traditional study (lecture, discussion, reading) with active learning concepts in lab sessions.
 While students may learn about a concept in the classroom, it is by walking through an experiment in the laboratory that they are able to put that concept into action and gain practice in actually applying it.
 This process has been shown to lead to higher retention and a better understanding in the subject.

 3. Hands-on gives students something “real.”

-When it comes to education, one of the most difficult things for young children to understand is why what they are learning is important.
+When it comes to education, one of the most difficult things for young children to understand is how what they are learning is important.
 They want to know: When will I use this in my life?
 Why does it matter?